 However, you can still calm them down by conditioning them and diverting their attention.
 Just show a set of colorful bandaids and let them choose one.
-Ask them to hold their choice of bandaid and cough out while you give their vaccine shot.
+Ask them to hold their choice of bandaid while you give their vaccine shot.

 When providing care to a pediatric patient for the first time, introduce yourself well and gain trust through the patient’s toys.
 Play with the patient and his toys for a little while and show that there is nothing to fear about you.

-3. Cut tourniquet in half for IV insertions
+3. Cut Tourniquet in Half for IV Insertions

 Toddlers for IV insertion or blood extraction usually scream at the top of their lungs and do their best to get out of the procedure.
 They can be immobilized safely by wrapping them in a blanket during needlesticks.